FraunhoferIOSB/FAAAST-Service/README.md

 ```
 Alternatively, use `mvn install` instead of `mvn package` to build a SNAPSHOT jar and then copy it into your local repository, so that you can use it in your Maven projects.

-To start the Service from command line do following commands.
+To start the Service from command line use the following commands.
 ```sh
 cd /starter
 mvn clean package
 cd /target
 java -jar starter-{version}.jar -e {path/to/your/AASEnvironment}
 ```
-For further information of using the command line see [here](#usage-with-command-line).
+For further information on using the command line see [here](#usage-with-command-line).

 ### Example